 The Basics

-Students can always apply to the program with less than 30 hours, but they must, at minimum, have 30 hours completed by the beginning of their semester in New York.
+Students can apply to the program with less than 30 hours, but they must, at minimum, have 30 hours completed by the beginning of their semester in New York.

-Yes, if admitted, students can participate in the program up to one year after graduation.
-Graduated students must follow all program policies, including enrolling in 12 UTNY credits of coursework.
 In most cases, students who have already graduated are not eligible for financial aid or scholarships.
 There may be fewer internship opportunities available due to company policies which may require internship applicants to be full-time students pursuing a bachelor’s degree.

 Application